Thiggel/Monotonic-Early-Exit/blogpost.md

    <br />
 </p>

-[change it so that in both plots the default network is called either "Default" or "Vanilla"]
+[change it so that in both plots the default network is called "no early exit(ing)"]

 From the results, we can see that the CALM model often makes a final prediction very early on in the network, and rarely changes its prediction.
-In contrast, the default and FREE models change their predictions much more often in later layers.
-This indicates that the CALM model may be a better candidate for using early exiting, because exiting early is much less likely to change the prediction for a given token.
+In contrast, the default (no early exit) and FREE models change their predictions much more often in later layers.
+This indicates that the CALM model may be a better candidate for using early exiting, because it is much less likely to change the prediction for a given token.

 **Confidence Over Layers**: We also plot the mean and standard deviation of the model's confidence in its final prediction across layers.
-This helps us visualize how the model's confidence evolves as it processes more layers.
+This helps us visualize how the model's confidence evolves as the input goes through more layers.

 <p
    align='center'